Chinonsoprisca/DSA-Amazon-CapstoneProject/README.md

 ### Project Overview
 ---
-In this project, I am tasked with analysing sales performance of a retail store. it involves exploring sales data to uncover key insights, such as top-selling products, regional performance, and monthly sales trends.
-The goal is to produce an interactive Power BI dashboard that highlights these findings.
+In this project, I am tasked with analysing products and customer review data to generate insights that will guide product improvements, marketing strategy and customer engagement.

 ### Data Source
 ---